iffy/generalconference/data/eng/1973-10/032-our-youth-modern-sons-of-helaman/text.md

-# Our Youth: Modern Sons of Helaman
+# Our Youth:Modern Sons of Helaman

 A story is told in the Book of Mormon of 2,000 young men who responded to the call of their country to take up arms in its defense.
 Their leader's name was